R3izorr/sc2006-proj/README.md

 - 4.2 SubzoneComparison — Let users add up to two subzones to a tray and view side-by-side metrics with radar/table views. (a subpage in the main page map)

 ### Admin data operations and export
-- 5.1 RefreshDatasets (Admin) — Reload official datasets and recompute scores; save a new snapshot.
+- 5.1 DataManagement — Upload FeatureCollection GeoJSON, ingest + recompute + export current snapshot.
-- 5.2 ManageSnapshots (Admin) — List, view, and restore snapshots with version notes and timestamps.
+- 5.2 ManageSnapshots — List, view, and restore snapshots with version notes and timestamps.
 - 5.3 ExportSubzoneDetails — Export the current subzone details view as PDF/PNG with metadata.

+### Admin user management
+- 5.4 ManageUsers (Admin) — Dedicated tab in AdminPage for user management.
+  - Reads users from Neon Postgres (via SQLAlchemy `users` table).
+  - List users (email, role, created_at).
+  - Create another admin account.
+  - Delete a user account (with guardrails: cannot delete self; confirmation modal).

 ### Authentication and password flows
 - 6.1 ClientRegistration — Register a client account.
 - 6.2 UserLogin — Log in with email and password; idle session timeout enforced.
-- 6.3 PasswordManagement — Change password while signed in; invalidate other sessions.
+- 6.3 PasswordManagement — Change password while signed in (ProfilePage).
-- 6.4 ResetForgottenPassword — “Forgot Password” email flow with one-time token and policy checks.
+- 6.4 ResetForgottenPassword — (backlog) email flow with one-time token and policy checks.

 ## Tech Stack